October 20, 2022

 CUJO AI Explorer identifies, classifies and contextualizes connected devices by analyzing connection metadata, without using privacy-invading technologies.
 It is already deployed in over 50 million broadband homes and has identified over 1.7 billion devices on our existing NSP customers’ networks.

-To know more, read the whitepaper on how device intelligence helps transform connected experiences.
+To know more, read the whitepaper on how device intelligence helps transform connected experiences and visit our page dedicated to presenting device popularity data.